 The following federal departments and agencies are partners in the Family Violence Initiative:

-Aboriginal Affairs and Northern Development Canada provides funding to assist First Nations in: providing access to family violence shelter services and prevention activities to women, children and families ordinarily resident on-reserve; becoming more self-sufficient; providing prevention supports that allow individuals and families to better care for their children; and supporting greater participation in the labour market.
+Indigenous and Northern Affairs Canada provides funding to assist First Nations in: providing access to family violence shelter services and prevention activities to women, children and families ordinarily resident on-reserve; becoming more self-sufficient; providing prevention supports that allow individuals and families to better care for their children; and supporting greater participation in the labour market.
 It also developed Bill S-2 the Family Homes on Reserves and Matrimonial Interests or Rights Act, which received Royal Assent on June 19, 2013 and came into force on December 16, 2013.

 The Canada Mortgage and Housing Corporation provides federal funding for shelters for victims of family violence to provinces and territories (PTs) through bilateral agreements under the Investment in Affordable Housing (IAH).
 IAH agreements provide PTs with the flexibility to design and deliver housing programs and initiatives, in order to meet their own local needs and priorities.
 Initiatives include, for example, new construction, renovation, shelter allowances and accommodations for victims of family violence.
 On-reserve, under the Shelter Enhancement Program (SEP), CMHC offers financial assistance for the repair, rehabilitation and improvement of existing shelters, and to assist in the acquisition or construction of new shelters and second-stage housing for victims of family violence.